dougshidong/PHiLiP/README.md

 ## Testing

+A list of currently known failing tests is kept in the [GitHub issues](https://github.com/dougshidong/PHiLiP/issues?q=is%3Aissue+is%3Aopen+label%3Atestfail) with `testfail` tags.

 Testing can be performed using CMake's `ctest` functionality.
 After successfully compiling the project, all tests can be run by executing:
 ```sh